Aviral0811/Weathernaut/README.md

 # Weather Forecast RESTful APIs using Spring Boot

 This project demonstrates how to build a Spring Boot application that integrates with the Weather API from RapidAPI.
 It exposes RESTful APIs to retrieve weather forecast information for any city.
 The APIs require header-based authentication using a random client ID and client secret.
+Edit: Updated to use JWT Token based Authentication

 ## Getting Started